arez/arez/docs/at_reference.md

 This means that the references are resolved explicitly by the application.
 The application must invoke the method {@api_url: Linkable.link()::component.Linkable::link()} before an attempt is made to access the reference.
 The `EXPLICIT` value is usually used when changes are applied in batches, across a network in non-deterministic order.

+## `@Inverse`

+The {@api_url: annotations.Inverse} annotation is used to create a link back from the target component to the component the declared the method annotated with the {@api_url: annotations.Reference} annotation.
+If a {@api_url: annotations.Reference} is paired with an {@api_url: annotations.Inverse} then it must explicitly declare that it has an inverse either by setting the `inverse=ENABLED` parameter or one of the `inverseName` or `inverseMultiplicity` parameters on the {@api_url: annotations.Reference} annotation.

+It should be noted that Arez deliberately requires that the inverse be annotated on both sides of the relationship so that during incremental compiles, the annotation processor is able to inspect and validate both sides of the relationship even if only one side has code changes.
+If a invalid change is made to either side then either the annotation processor or the javac compiler will detect the problem.

+The multiplicity of a relationship is defined by the type returned by the method annotated by the {@api_url: annotations.Inverse} annotation and by the value of the `multiplicity` parameter on the {@api_url: annotations.Reference} annotation.
+Possible values and their implications include:

+* {@api_url: MANY::annotations.Multiplicity::MANY}: The inverse is related to many references.
+The type of the inverse must be one of `java.util.Collection`, `java.util.List` or `java.util.Set` with a type parameter compatible with the class containing the method annotated with the {@api_url: annotations.Reference} annotation.
+* {@api_url: ONE::annotations.Multiplicity::ONE}: The inverse is related to exactly one reference.
+The type of the inverse must be compatible with the class containing the method annotated with the {@api_url: annotations.Reference}
+  annotation.
+The inverse MUST be annotated with `javax.annotation.Nonnull`
+* {@api_url: ZERO_OR_ONE::annotations.Multiplicity::ZERO_OR_ONE}: The inverse is related to one or no reference.
+  The type of the inverse must be compatible with the class containing the method annotated with the {@api_url: annotations.Reference} annotation.
+The inverse MUST be annotated with `javax.annotation.Nullable`.

+So if we were to add an inverse relationship between the `Group` and `Permission` class illustrated earlier we would need to modify both sides of the relationship.
+The `Permission` class would look like:

+{@file_content: file=arez/doc/examples/reference2/Permission.java "start_line=@ArezComponent"}

+While the `Group` class would look like

+{@file_content: file=arez/doc/examples/reference2/Group.java "start_line=@ArezComponent"}